 - those who have a close and continuing relationship with the person.

-A child’s MTDM is their parent or Someone who is legally responsible for taking care of another person or their property. or another person who has parental responsibility for the child, who is also reasonably available, willing and able to make the decision (s 55 MTPD Act).
+A child’s MTDM is their parent or guardian or another person who has parental responsibility for the child, who is also reasonably available, willing and able to make the decision (s 55 MTPD Act).

 Appointed medical treatment decision-makers